afsc-assessments/ebswp_2023/doc/EBSpollock.md

   1. The same as last year but with all data time series updated through the most recently available information

-  2. The same as last year but with the survey time series including an alternative treatment of the NBS indicative biomass (application of the VAST model for the bottom trawl survey index)
+  2. The same as last year but with the survey time series  including an alternative treatment of the NBS indicative biomass (application of the VAST model for the bottom trawl survey index).
+This step included the revised VAST derived age compositions (Fig. \ref{fig:mod_data}).
     - The rationale for considering this is the likelihood that pollock in the NBS are related and contribute to the EBS fishery

-  3. The same as Model 16.1 but with the coefficient of variations reduced by half in the terminal year
-    - This was done as a sensitivity since three observations indicated a decline yet the structural aspects of the model seem to constrain the extent of the decline given past trends in the indices.

-  4. The same as Model 16.1 but with a Beverton-Holt stock recruitment relationship and steepness from a meta-analysis.
-    - This was brought forward as a sensitivity in trying alternative prior distributions for steepness.
+  3. With Model 16.1 we evaluated the variability of the effective catchability of the bottom trawl survey for ages 3-8, the age range over which selectivity is allowed to vary.
+This pattern (and extent of variability) was compared with new independent analysis specifically dealing with the spatio-temporal patterns in 3 dimensions.
+    - This work provides new evidence on the extent of variability in effective catchability for the different survey gears used for assessing pollock.

-The reference model (Model 16.1) when compared to the two with different data treatments showed different patterns but ended up with similar model predictions for 2018 (Fig. \ref{fig:mod_eval0c}).
+The reference model (Model 16.1) when compared to the two with different data treatments showed different patterns were fairly similar (Fig. \ref {fig:mod_eval0c}).
 The spawning biomass estimates and age compositions  indicates a slight shift in the scale of spawning biomass estimates relative to last year (Fig. \ref{fig:mod_eval0a}).
 The recent recruitment pattern (at age 1) shows an increase in  the 2014 value